Akashay-Anand/Learn-AWS/EC2.md

 - open terminal in same file where you have stored <key.pem> file.
 -
 - ssh -i <"pem file name with extension"> ec2-user@ec2-< public-ip >.< region >.compute.amazonaws.com
+  (This command can be found in 'connect to instance' page in AWS);

 <br/>
 <hr/>
 <hr/>